-New Zealand mosque shootings kill 49 in what White House calls 'act of hate'
+Dozens killed as gunman livestreams New Zealand mosque shootings

 “They were on the bus, which was just pulling up to the mosque when the shooting begun,” Mario Villavarayen, a team coach, told Reuters in a message.
 “They are shaken but good.”

-The third cricket test was cancelled, New Zealand Cricket said later.
+The third cricket test was canceled, New Zealand Cricket said later.

 Violent crime is rare in New Zealand and police do not usually carry guns.
 Britain’s Queen Elizabeth, the head of state of New Zealand, said she was deeply saddened by the shootings.